GModal/oLvgui/README.md

 * "oLvosc"   contains the standard OSC library, client & server
 * "oLvoscT"  contains the threaded OSC server

+The standard path for the modules is in the **/oLv** directory within the project dir.

 # Using the *oLvgui* module

 All the gui functions are accessed with the prefix: **oLvgui**